mobify/workshop--adaptivejs-components/README.md

 {/contentBlock}
 ```

 Next, open up your browser and visit the following page: [https://goo.gl/8YnP6J](https://goo.gl/8YnP6J).
 Once there, click the "Preview" button.
-You should arrive on a preview page that looks like the below:
+You should arrive on a preview page that looks like the following:

 ![Screenshot of the preview page](https://dl.dropboxusercontent.com/u/4782540/Mobify/Workshop/preview-screenshot%401x.png)